Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic viral hepatitis - diseases caused by hepatotropic viruses with parenteral infection, accompanied by hepatolienne syndrome, increased activity of liver enzymes and a prolonged persistence of viruses-pathogens.
+Chronic viral hepatitis is a disease caused by hepatotropic viruses with parenteral infection, accompanied by hepatosplenic syndrome, increased activity of liver enzymes and long-term persistence of the causative viruses.

 ICD-10 codes